This exercise has been done on Nexus 7010 chassis with the following pieces installed:-

 - Network-Operator—Complete read access to the entire NX-OS device (Default User Role).

-- VDC-Admin—Read-and-write access limited to a VDC (VDCs are not yet available on Nexus 5000).
+- VDC-Admin—Read-and-write access is limited to a VDC (VDCs are not yet available on Nexus 5000).

 - VDC-Operator—Read access limited to a VDC (Default User Role).

-VDC(s) allow the partitioning of a single physical Nexus 7000 device into multiple logical devices.
+VDC(s) allows partitioning a single physical Nexus 7000 device into multiple logical devices.
 This logical separation provides the following benefits: